Carlson-J/ND-tree_tabular_data_emulator/README.md

 # ND-tree_tabular_data_emulator
-A memory efficient emulator for tabular data, i.e. lookup tables, that utilizes an ND-tree domain decomposition.
+A memory efficient emulator for tabular data, i.e. lookup table, that utilizes an ND-tree domain decomposition.
 Typical lookup tables save function values at regularly spaced intervals, e.g., linearly-spaced or log-spaced.
 These tables are then interpolated over during runtime to return an approximation of the function for a given input.
 Because the point spacing is fixed over the domain this can lead to varying degrees of interpolation accuracy throughout the table's domain.

 To reduce the variability of interpolation error over the domain and reduce the size of the table, we use an ND-tree decomposition of the domain.
 An example of this is shown in the below figure, which is taken from the paper outlining this method.
 The decomposition is done such that the error over the domain is as close to some desired threshold as possible, given the constraint of the input data and type of interpolation performed.